Jail Services and Alternatives to Incarceration

 - RCW 39.34.180 – Authorizes interlocal agreements for providing misdemeanor and gross misdemeanor criminal justice services and establishes binding arbitration to resolve disputes

-RCW 39.34.180 allows a municipality to contract with another municipality for jail services (e.g., a county and a city or among counties and cities) via interlocal jail agreements.
+RCW 39.34.180 and RCW 70.48.090 allow a city or county to contract with other cities or counties for jail services via interlocal agreements.
 Jail services can include the provision of prosecution, adjudication, indigent defense, sentencing, and incarceration services for misdemeanor and gross misdemeanor offenses.

 Counties Providing Jail Services to Other Counties